 Prerequisites: Intended for Sophomores

 Offered: Spring only

 The ALS 398H Honors Seminar introduces students to methods of scientific inquiry and communication.
 Each spring, students work with a small group and a single faculty member on a specific topic of general importance in the scientific community.
-A variety of topics is available, and recent sections have offered opportunities to explore veterinary pharmaceuticals, breastfeeding and nutrition, global water resources, and the impact of concussions on athletes, among many other topics.
+A variety of topics is available.
 It is recommended that you not choose a topic directly related to your major or career interests as this is an opportunity to explore something different and broaden your perspective.
 Students meet once per week and work both individually and in a small group with a faculty member to define the scope of an issue, research the topic, and develop and deliver a presentation to peers.